CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 1. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.

 ### Task 3 – Set up Microsoft 365 Groups

+In this task, you will create Microsoft 365 Groups to enable collaboration across services like Outlook, SharePoint, and Teams.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.